marioannier/FOdesign_optimization/README.md

 # Fiber Design Optimization

 This repository contains a Python project that uses a genetic algorithm to optimize the design parameters of an optical fiber with a specific refractive index profile.
-The goal is to minimize dispersion, slope of dispersion, and differential dispersion per fabrication error (dD/dF_0.1um) for a triangular profile with a ring.
+The goal is to minimize dispersion, slope of dispersion, and differential dispersion per fabrication error (dD/dF_0.1um) for different index profiles.

 ## Table of Contents
 - [Introduction](#introduction)